AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

    >[!NOTE]
    >
-   >To get more information on creating a new project for Screens in the AEM dashboard, see [Create and Manage Screens Project](creating-a-screens-project.md).
+   >To get more information on creating a project for Screens in the AEM dashboard, see [Create and Manage Screens Project](creating-a-screens-project.md).

 1. Tap/click the **Device Manager** button in the action bar.